In the morning we go to the airport and fly to Kunashir, the southernmost Kuril Island.

 The name means "black island" and indicates its nature — dark coniferous forests, dark soils, and four active volcanoes (three of which we will go to).

-The island's belonging to Russia is disputed by Japan, which considers it as part of its Namuro district.
-The question of who appeared earlier in the Southern Kuril Islands and, in particular, in Kunashir — Russians or Japanese — is still controversial.
+The island's affiliation to Russia is disputed by Japan, which considers it part of its Namuro district.
+The question of who appeared earlier in the Southern Kuril Islands and, in particular, in Kunashir — the Russians or the Japanese — is still controversial.
 But, this is history, and you and I, without hesitation, immediately hit the road!

-After checking the border passes, we will be taken to the Devil's Finger, where we will set up camp.
+After checking the border passes, we will be dropped off to the Devil's Finger, where we will set up camp.

-The damn finger is a kekur, a remnant that looks like a finger.
-It seems that someone big and gigantic dived into the sea and shows an outstretched finger with a sharp nail.
+The devil's finger is a kekur, a remnant that looks like a finger.
+It seems that someone big and gigantic has dived into the sea and is showing an outstretched finger with a sharp nail.

-The rock is completely sheer, the height of the structure is as high as a five-story house.
-And most importantly, there are no other rocks and cliffs around at all.
-They say that after the earthquake of 1994, the Devil's finger lost part of the phalanx and lost its former grace, but it is still impressive!
+The cliff is completely sheer, the height of the structure is as high as a five-story house.
+And most importantly, there are no other rocks or cliffs around at all.
+They say that after the earthquake of 1994, the Devil's finger lost part of its phalanx and lost its former grace, but it is still impressive!

-Lunch, a radial walk to Cape Sukacheva, return to the camp, dinner and acquaintance.
+Lunch, radial walk to Cape Sukacheva, return to the camp, dinner and acquaintance.

 - overnight in a tent;